 I love you

-The games moves too fast for a soccer coach to be a joystick type of coach.
+The game moves too fast for a soccer coach to be a joystick type of coach.
 What is a joystick coach?
-Well they are the ones that think they can reposition the entire team so that their team is always in the right position.
+Well, they are the ones that think they can reposition the entire team so that their team is always in the right position.

 So back to how I got parents to buy in.
 The second thing I would always have is a preseason meeting where I went over my coaching philosophy and what I expected of them as parents.
-Laying the grounds rules is best done before the season starts.
+Laying the ground rules is best done before the season starts.
 I would also hand out laminated cards.
-On one side would be the number and names of the players so that a parent wouldn’t have to shout out “Good job, ahhhh, number nine” instead they could instead cheer “Good job Suzy!”
-Now I am not a marketing guru or anything but I do believe in the psychology of subliminal messages.
-On the reverse side of the laminated roster card would be those six magical lines.
+On one side would be the number and names of the players so that a parent wouldn’t have to shout out, “Good job, ahhhh, number nine” instead, they could instead cheer, “Good job Suzy!”
+I am not a marketing guru or anything, but I believe in the psychology of subliminal messages.
+On the reverse side of the laminated roster, card would be those six magical lines.
 Those 73 letters.
-So chances are when the parent took out the card about 50% of the time they would see the six things to say.
+So chances are when the parent took out the card, about 50% of the time, they would see the six things to say.

 I think Koach Karl’s quote and the Six-Things to tell your athletes go hand in hand.

-Good luck and have fun that way your children can truly learn how to love whatever game they are playing.
+Good luck and have fun that way, and your children can truly learn how to love whatever game they are playing.